-OrganiMax Nutrient Corp is a Canadian-based company that has recently announced it has entered into a binding letter of intent (the "Letter of Intent") with Blackhawk Exploration L.L.C. ("Blackhawk") providing the Company with the option (the "Option") to acquire a 100% interest in the past producing Government Gulch Silver project in the Silver Valley, Coeur d'Alene Mining District, Idaho, USA (the "Property").
+OrganiMax Nutrient Corp is a Canadian-based company that announced on February 10, 2021 it has entered into a binding letter of intent (the "Letter of Intent") with Blackhawk Exploration L.L.C. ("Blackhawk") providing the Company with the option (the "Option") to acquire a 100% interest in the past producing Ranger-Page Project in the Silver Valley, Coeur d'Alene Mining District, Idaho, USA (the "Project").

-Highlights of the project include:
+Highlights of the Project include:

-- The Government Gulch Silver project comprise 403 acres of patented lode claims; 5 historic mines and highly prospective unexplored areas. - No Federal permitting required; permitting with the State of Idaho is straightforward with patented claims. - Modern systematic exploration and drilling has never been applied to the project. - Two major mines (Bunker Hill and Page) located adjacent and contiguous to the project at both the west and east boundaries historically mined into the Government Gulch project area. - The Page mine sourced ore grade mill feed from Government Gulch for 21 years but never mined deeper than 1200 feet below elevation; significantly, the Page Mine was developed to the 3400 foot level. - The other 4 mines at Government Gulch produced ore from near surface to 200 feet below surface. - All previously mined areas remain open at depth and along strike the geology of the Silver Valley is known for vein structures trending deeply if not cut-off by faulting (Bunker Hill mined to 5,800 feet below surface and Hecla's Lucky Friday mine nearby is mining today 10,000+ feet below surface) - No pre-existing royalties - A 100 year detailed map folio from Government Gulch, the Page mine and Bunker Hill mine will be incorporated into a 3-D geological model that will add significant value to future exploration and development of the project.
+- The Project comprises one property package of 403 acres of patented lode claims, 5 historic mines and highly prospective unexplored areas. - Two major silver, zinc, lead mines (the Bunker Hill Mine and the Page Mine) border the Project on the west and east boundaries respectively and historically mined into the Project's area. - The Page Mine sourced ore grade mill feed from the Project for 21 years but never mined deeper than 1,200 feet below elevation; notably, the Page Mine was developed to 3,400 feet below elevation. - All previously mined areas remain open at depth and along strike the geology of the Silver Valley is known for vein structures trending deeply if not cut-off by faulting (the adjacent Bunker Hill Mine mined to 5,800 feet below surface and Hecla's nearby Lucky Friday Mine is mining today at 10,000+ feet below surface) - Modern systematic exploration and drilling has never been applied to the Project and there remains significant potential to unlock value from modern systematic exploration techniques, mapping, sampling, surveying and drilling. - The other 4 mines nearby produced ore from near surface to 200 feet below surface. - No Federal permitting required; permitting with the State of Idaho is efficient with patented claims. - Idaho is an established top tier mining jurisdiction, ranking 1st in the world under the Policy Perception Index (PPI) and ranked 9th in the world under the Investment Attractiveness Index as part of the Fraser Institute's 2020 Annual Survey. - The Project has favourable infrastructure nearby.
+The Project is located 94km east of Spokane, Washington, approximately 1km south of the Interstate 90 highway, less than 1.2 km southeast of the town of Smelterville, Idaho and 3.2 km west of Kellogg, in Shoshone County, Idaho.

-Despite the project being located between two prolific past producing mining properties, the project has remained unavailable for exploration and development over the past 80 years due to claim boundary issues between Bunker Hill Mining and ASARCO (Page mine), as well as the subsequent transfer of the property to the EPA and the closure of the area for mining in the late 1970's.

-The Property is situated in the Silver Valley approximately 94 km east of Spokane, Washington and less than 1.2 km southeast of the town of Smelterville and 3.2 km west of Kellogg, in Shoshone County, Idaho.
 The terrain for the construction of mining, milling and tailing facilities is of sufficient size to accommodate all aspects of an underground mining operation, including areas for tailings storage, waste disposal and a processing plant.
-There is full access to power, water and industrial infrastructure including fabrication facilities and a highly experienced underground mining work force.
+There is full access to power, water, and industrial infrastructure, which includes fabrication facilities and a highly experienced underground mining workforce.
+Four floatation mills are located within 10km of the Project and one can be utilized if need be.
+The Project is a four-hour drive to the Trail, BC smelter to process concentrate. - No pre-existing royalties. - A 100 year detailed map folio from the Project, the Page Mine and the Bunker Hill mine will be incorporated into a 3-D geological model that will add significant value to future exploration and development of the Project.